pennzht/saphyra/docs/2024-spring.md

 Codebase Introduction
 ---

+`js/` contains the code for the Web demo.
+- The entry page is located at `start.html`, which provides the page layout and imports JS files.
+- `run.js` contains most functionality for the user-interface.
+- `axioms.js` contains axioms for first-order logic and Peano axioms that can be verified by simple pattern-matching.
+More complicated axioms, such as `impl-intro`, are given in `proof_module_2.js`
+- `lisp.js` contains an implementation of a minimal Lisp language.
+It is intended to be used for writing tactics, but is currently inactive.
+- `toposort.js` implements topological sorting for dependencies of nodes, which denies circular reasoning.
+- `lambdas.js` provides utilities necessary for lambda expression reasoning.
+- `simple_typing.js` offers a simple type system.
+- `proof_module_2.js` is the main verifier.
+It takes a node (usually the entire proof tree), points out any incorrect nodes, and annotates the nodes for user-friendly displaying.
+- `nodeviz.js` visualizes various objects.
+For example, `dispStmt(obj)` displays a statement in a user-readable way.
+- `tree_derivs.js` contains some example derivations.
+- `tactics.js` provides tactics.
+  + When the user selects a statement or a node, functions in `tactics.js` determine which rules or tactics are suitable for usage on that statement.
+  + When the user selects a tactic, functions in `tactics.js` apply that tactic on the proof tree, generating a new #root node.

+`src/` contains a Python version, which is temporarily paused.

 Future Plans
 ---

 * Complete Peano arithmetic and add tactics for natural numbers.
+* Add unification for statements and types.
 * Switch to ZFC / ETCS / Dependent Types as foundation, so that it may formalize most of modern mathematics.
 * Improve automatic reasoning.